sewald101/geohash_root/README.md

 ### To run geohash locally in a web browser:
 1) Edit geohash_root/Dockerfile and enter AWS Key and AWS Secret Key where shown.
-## SECURITY ALERT: DO NOT COMMIT THIS EDITED DOCKERFILE TO REMOTE VERSION CONTROL, WHICH COULD EXPOSE YOUR AWS CREDENTIALS!!!
+## <span style="color:red">SECURITY ALERT:</span> DO NOT COMMIT THE DOCKERFILE EDITED IN STEP 1 TO REMOTE VERSION CONTROL, WHICH COULD EXPOSE YOUR AWS CREDENTIALS!!!
 2) `$ docker build -t geohash -f Dockerfile .` (Don't forget the dot at the end!)
 3) `$ docker ps -a` Note multi-character ID of geohash container and save for clean up.
-4) `$ docker run -it -p 80:8888 geohash`
+4) `$ docker run -it -p 8888:8888 geohash`
-5) In a web browser, visit: localhost/geohash/
+5) In a web browser, visit: localhost:8888/geohash/

 ### To quit and clean up:
 6) `CNTL-C` to shut down local geohash django server.